 As we return to work, there’ll be less funding available for projects and fewer people to handle the workload.
 Businesses must therefore find new ways to innovate, disrupt, and use technology to deliver services more effectively, while extracting every ounce of efficiency from existing resources.

 Prior to COVID-19, service management resources were stretched to breaking point, simply maintaining and supporting existing services.
 As businesses work out their strategies for the return to work, new IT strategies and technologies will be needed, which will spur significant investment in critical support systems.
-As McKinsey’s expert resources on COVID-19 highlight; investment in service management and automation technology is advisable to ensure that organizations can meet the increased levels and frequency of support requests.
+As McKinsey’s expert resources on COVID-19 highlight; investment in service management tools and automation technology is advisable to ensure that organizations can meet the increased levels and frequency of support requests.

-Just as first-generation SaaS solutions reshaped the service management market over the last decade, demand for low/no code, agile, and cost-effective cloud-native SaaS solutions will change the market beyond recognition over the next 1-2 years.Demand for low/no code, agile, & cost-effective cloud-native SaaS #ITSM solutions will change the market beyond recognition over the next 1-2 years – @patb0512 #Agile Click To Tweet
+Just as first-generation SaaS solutions reshaped the service management tool market over the last decade, demand for low/no code, agile, and cost-effective cloud-native SaaS solutions will change the market beyond recognition over the next 1-2 years.Demand for low/no code, agile, & cost-effective cloud-native SaaS #ITSM solutions will change the market beyond recognition over the next 1-2 years – @patb0512 #Agile Click To Tweet

 Act with urgency: IT groups with a strong digital strategy are ahead of you